gameface2u2/SteveL-Recommends/README.md

 ## Publications & Newsletters

 - **[The Free Press](https://www.thefp.com/)** — Bari Weiss
-  Independent media outlet founded by Bari Weiss.
+  Independent media outlet founded by Bari Weiss after her departure from The New York Times.
 Focuses on in-depth journalism, essays, and investigations that often challenge mainstream narratives on culture, politics, technology, and free speech.
+Features high-quality writing from a wide range of contributors and includes the popular *Honestly* podcast.

 - **[gCaptain](https://gcaptain.com/)** — John Konrad V
   The leading online news platform and professional network for the global maritime industry.
-Provides timely news, analysis, and commentary on shipping, offshore energy, maritime security, and naval affairs.
+Provides timely news, analysis, and commentary on shipping, offshore energy, maritime security, shipbuilding, and naval affairs.
+Highly respected by merchant mariners, shipping executives, and maritime professionals worldwide.

 ---